-A student's program must be planned with the advice and consent of a department adviser.
-The M.S.E. in School Administration requires a minimum of 24 semester hours be taken in school administration, with additional courses to include a minimum total of 34 semester hours.
+The M.S.E. in School Administration requires a minimum of 34 semester hours.
 Two semesters of internship are required and represents a significant practicum component within the program.
-Students who currently hold a UCM masters degree in education or in an education-related field are eligible for the 24 hour 2nd masters degree option available to UCM graduates.
+Students who currently hold a UCM masters degree in education or in an education-related field are eligible for the 24 hour 2nd masters degree option available to UCM graduates